April 2015/February 2017

 Micole, you are not last because you are least.
 If I ever met Julia offline, it was only briefly, and I have only the vaguest memories of meeting Mary, but I remember meeting you at Tor and being pleased you were starting your career as I had started mine.
 When I learned you wanted to write, I hoped you would do well.
 But in 2007 it became clear your belief in the principles of Critical Race Theory did not allow for tolerating disagreement.
 I knew then we would never be friends, but I am used to being friendly with people who do not share my beliefs, so I didn't realize we had become enemies.

 That finally became clear to me in 2009 when you and Julia and Mary made your post about me, and when you insisted you had been pseudonymous and I had outed you.
 I understand how you think your post did not misrepresent me.
 I will never understand how you can believe you were pseudonymous while using your very rare first name as your LJ handle and using your full name on public LJ posts about what you had written and where to find you at conventions.
 For at least two years, Google tracked your LJ so anyone who could type your name into a search engine would find your LJ among the very first hits.
 It still seems the height of hypocrisy to me that in the weeks after you declared you had been outed, you changed your LJ handle, you changed your LJ settings to "no robots" to erase your online history, and you made private the posts in which you had been publicly sharing your full name, yet you left public the posts accusing me of outing you.
+If sincerely you thought you had been behaving pseudonymously, why did you change anything to become pseudonymous?

-But I don't blame you.
+Still, I don't blame you.
 Humans are rationalizing animals—the only people who think they're never inconsistent are people who do not know themselves at all.
 I don't pretend to know myself well, but I know myself well enough to only blame myself for what happened during Racefail 09.

 To be clear, I am not sorry I entered that flamewar when I saw you and your friends attacking good people.
 I am sorry I couldn't find a kinder and more convincing way to respond, and I'm sorry I didn't drop out much sooner.
 When you insisted your legal identity should be kept out of the histories of Racefail because you were pseudonymous, I should have accepted that as another of your quirks.
 I certainly never should've made a post ironically declaring that I was outing you.
 I didn't know about Poe's Law then.

 As a result, I learned the hardest way about the psychological consequences of mobbing.
 I would never wish them on anyone, but I only blame myself for being mobbed.
 That seems to be what people who have been mobbed do—in my reading about the effects, I've found people who killed themselves, but I haven't found anyone who hurt anyone else.
 Julia seems to think I have not been punished enough for what I did.
 Perhaps you will all take some satisfaction in knowing I avoid conventions now because I'm constantly aware someone from your community might attack me in one of the ways that were promised and called for during that time.
-Well, except for the death threat—perhaps the only advantage of having the KKK threaten to burn down my home when I was a boy was learning very early that most death threats are only meant to terrify.
+Well, except for the death threat—perhaps the only advantage of having the KKK threaten to burn down my home when I was a boy was learning at a young age that most death threats are only meant to terrify.

 Your editing of your online past frustrated me enormously for several years, but I finally accepted that what I did was my responsibility and what you did was yours.
 We all have our burdens, and yours may be far heavier than mine.
 I am sorry I added to them.
 If there's anything I can do to lighten them, I'll do it gladly.